Stas293/Library/README.md

 ## Description

-My application context is used in this project.
-There is no Spring in this project.
+My application autowiring via context in this project (similar to Spring BeanFactory). ] But there is no Spring in this project.
 The following technologies are used:
-- Java 20 (+Virtual Threads)
+- Java 21 (+Virtual Threads)
 - JDBC
 - PostgreSQL
 - JSP